2022–2026 electoral district map

 Features of the district

-This remote country district extends from the Iron Triangle City of Whyalla on the Spencer Gulf, west and north-west to the borders with Western Australia and the Northern Territory and encompasses pastoral leases, Pitjantjatjara Aboriginal Land and Crown Land.
+This vast, remote country district extends from the Iron Triangle cities of Port Augusta and Whyalla on the Spencer Gulf, north-west to the borders with Western Australia and the Northern Territory and encompasses several councils, pastoral leases, Pitjantjatjara Aboriginal Land and Crown Land.

 Origin of the name